carbonfirst/CarbonCast/README.md

 Authors: Diptyaroop Maji, Prashant Shenoy, Ramesh K Sitaraman <br>
 Affiliation: University of Massachusetts, Amherst

+<b>CarbonCast v3.0, which can provide forecasts in real-time, is now in the testing phase and can be found [here](https://github.com/carbonfirst/CarbonCast/tree/v3.0_real_time_service).
+Please feel free to use and report any issues.
+We are working to release it in the main branch soon.</b>

 <!-- ## CarbonCast Architecture
 ### First tier